Darkelf2024/Darkelf-Browser/Tor Installation Guide.md

 # Important Note

-If you forget to close Tor after closing Darkelf, you may encounter a listener error from the previous session at bootup.
+If you forget to close Tor after closing Darkelf, you may encounter a listener or break error from the previous session at bootup.

 # References